-Consider also whether Migrator for Notes to Exchange's Self-Service Desktop Migrator (SSDM) will be used as part of your Migration Plan.
+Consider also whether the MNE Self-Service Desktop Migrator (SSDM) will be used as part of your Migration Plan.
 If so, it should also be installed and configured.

 i IMPORTANT: Remember also that any antivirus software on the admin workstation must be configured to not scan the Quest program files directory or %temp% directory, or may simply be turned off prior to running any Quest admin application.
 (Although it may be restored after the program runs.)
 Migrator for Notes to Exchange program calls will not succeed if an antivirus scan tries to "clean" an Migrator for Notes to Exchange temporary file that it misinterprets as a threat.